Cost of LivingUpdated May 2026

 How does Montgomery compare to other south cities?

-Among southern cities in our database, Montgomery ranks near the middle for cost of living.
+Among southern cities in our database, Montgomery ranks as one of the more affordable options for cost of living.
 Nearby alternatives include Birmingham and Atlanta.
 Use our comparison tool to see exact category-by-category differences.

 ← All costs in MontgomeryCost of Living in all cities →All Cost of LivingAlabama overviewCan I afford Montgomery?Living alone in MontgomerySalary needed in Montgomery